CarShare123/Carshare/README.md

 **Optional Nice-to-have Stories**

  * putting their own car on to the app
- * selecting a spefic car type to rent
+ * selecting a specific car type to rent
  * maps shows all cars near the user to rent